Photo: c Dreamstime

-Using Magnesium Citrate as a Laxative
+Using Magnesium Citrate Constipation Remedies

-However, taking too much magnesium citrate can quickly cause significant, watery diarrhea, so it’s important to start slowly and dose your way up to an effective level.
+However, taking too much magnesium citrate for constipation can quickly cause significant, watery diarrhea, so it’s important to start slowly and dose your way up to an effective level.
 You can either take it throughout the day or in a larger dose at night for a morning bowel movement.
 Some doctors recommend not exceeding 1,000 mg a day.
 Unlike some laxative herbs, magnesium citrate does not cause stomach cramps and is considered safe and gentle when used appropriately.

 Magnesium Citrate: Much More Than an Alternative Constipation Remedy

 When used appropriately, magnesium citrate does more than encourage healthy bowel movements.
 The mineral magnesium plays a role in more than 300 metabolic functions, including energy production and storage, the breakdown of fatty acids, protein synthesis, neurotransmitter activity, hormone regulation, muscle relaxation, and bone health.
 Many people also find taking magnesium citrate to be calming, making it a nice pre-bedtime ritual.

 Determine the Cause of Your Constipation